melenaos/jquery-punchcard/README.md

 ## License

-Awesomplete is released under the MIT License.
+Punchcard is released under the MIT License.
 See [LICENSE][1] file for details.